coolcorexix/ding/README.md

 # Known issues
 - This command does not work with aliases
-- Only tested with MacOs so far
+- Only tested with MacOs and zsh so far